fluiddyn/fluidhowto/book/mercurial/install-setup.md

   ```

-  If everything is fine, you should be able to get some helps provided by the extensions.
+  If everything is fine, you should be able to get some help provided by the extensions.
   Check it!

   ```sh